Xardimods/pokemon-fetch-api/README.md

 - Have installed Node
 - Use the command `npm install` to install the packages
+- Use the command `npm run dev` to start the project.
 - Have installed the **Live Server** extention.

 And then, you will see the page!